mxenabled/mx-platform-ruby/docs/MxPlatformApi.md

 api_instance = MxPlatformRuby::MxPlatformApi.new
 user_guid = 'USR-fa7537f3-48aa-a683-a02a-b18940482f54' # String | The unique id for a `user`.
 opts = {
+  member_is_managed_by_user: true, # Boolean | List only accounts whose member is managed by the user.
   page: 1, # Integer | Specify current page.
   records_per_page: 10 # Integer | Specify records per page.
 }